connectrpc/connect-python/docs/testing.md

 ## Recommended approach: In-memory testing

-The recommended approach is **in-memory testing** using httpx's ASGI/WSGI transports.
+The recommended approach is **in-memory testing** using httpx's ASGI/WSGI transports (provided by httpx, not connect-python).
 This tests your full application stack (routing, serialization, error handling, interceptors) while remaining fast and isolated - no network overhead or port conflicts.

 ## Testing servers